alexvoronov/geonetworking/README.md

 Most IDEs work with Maven projects directly, e.g. Eclipse supports Maven through [M2Eclipse](http://www.eclipse.org/m2e/).
 If you use SBT, you can generate Eclipse project files with ```sbt eclipse```.

+Since this is a multi-module setup, Maven flags for multiple projects become useful (`--projects`, `--also-make`, `--also-make-dependents`).
+See [Maven docs](https://maven.apache.org/guides/mini/guide-multiple-modules.html) for manual, and a [Sonatype blog post](http://blog.sonatype.com/2009/10/maven-tips-and-tricks-advanced-reactor-options/) for a nice tutorial introduction.

 Running:

 ```